getsolus/help-center-docs/docs/user/software/configuration_files.md

 :::note

 Solus uses a "stateless" system configuration.
-For what that means see [Stateless Configuration](statelessness.md).
+For what that means see the [Clear Linux Guide to Stateless Configuration](https://www.clearlinux.org/clear-linux-documentation/reference/manpages/stateless.7.html).

 :::